jinghuazhao/FM-pipeline/README.md

 GCTA | joint/conditional analysis | .sumstats, reference data | Association results | Yang, et al. (2012)
 fgwas | annotation

+Note that JAM requires Java 1.8 so call to Java -jar inside the function needs to reflect this, not straightforward with install_github() from devtools but one needs to clone the package, modify the R source code and then use 'R CMD INSTALL R2BGLiMS'.

 ## Installation

 On many occasions, the pipeline takes advantage of the [GNU parallel](http://www.gnu.org/software/parallel/).